 Not neccessarily.
 The time and day you place your bid will make no difference to your end position on a shortlist for a property as we sort these by Band, priority date and date of registration.
 Please be aware some properties may have a Local Lettings Policy in place which will define who gets preference.

-You can place bids on as many properties as you like that meet the needs of your household in every bidding cycle.
-There are also no limits to the amount of bids you can make on Private Rented or Mutual Exchange properties.
+You can place bids on as many properties as you like that meet the needs of your household.
+There are also no limits to the amount of bids you can make on Private Rented or swap properties.

 No. Because of the number of people who are bidding on properties every week, we cannot contact all bidders.
 We will only contact successful applicants with offers.